 Turning VA Linux into VA Software and launching SourceForge Enterprise

-The Client: VA Linux, a post-IPO hardware company, redefining itself while launching a new software product.
+The Client: VA Linux, a post-IPO hardware company, redefining itself while launching a new bespoke software development in UK.

 The Situation: VA Linux had one of the most successful IPOs in technology history, but its original business model was vanishing.
 They dropped their entire hardware-focused strategy, reinventing themselves as a software company (VA Software) launching a single product – SourceForge Enterprise Edition – and creating a new market in the process.